praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 ### Sample player extension basic deployment

-Once the Sample Player extension is installed, you'll need to create at least one rule to properly deploy it.
+After the Sample Player extension is installed, you'll need to create at least one rule to properly deploy it.
 The Image below shows a sample rule that opens the specified video when the core extension fires the `DOMLoaded` event.

 ![Player Extension Sample Rule](/help/assets/ext-va-sp-rule.png)